Estimation Methods for Cluster Randomized Trials with Noncompliance: A Study of A Biometric Smartcard Payment System in India: Review of Clustered Randomized Trials and Noncompliance

 Finally, we assume that conditional on treatment received, the initial treatment assignment has no impact on the outcome.
-This is commonly known as the exclusion restriction. \begin{assumption}[Exclusion Restriction] Conditional on treatment receipt $d_{ji}$, the treatment assignment has no effect on the outcome, i.e. $Y_{ji}^{(1,d_{ji})} = Y_{ji}^{(0,d_{ji})} = Y_{ji}^{(d_{ji})}$ for all $d_{ji}$. \end{assumption} Similar to Assumption \ref{a3}, Assumption \ref{a4} cannot be verified by data because it requires observing both potential outcomes $Y_{ji}^{(1,d_{ji})}$ and $Y_{ji}^{(0,d_{ji})}$.
-In general, its validity is judged based on substantive knowledge about the treatment and the outcome.
+This is commonly known as the exclusion restriction. \begin{assumption}[Exclusion Restriction] Conditional on treatment receipt $d_{ji}$, the treatment assignment has no effect on the outcome, i.e. $Y_{ji}^{(1,d_{ji})} = Y_{ji}^{(0,d_{ji})} = Y_{ji}^{(d_{ji})}$ for all $d_{ji}$. \end{assumption} Typically, Assumption \ref{a4} is assessed based on substantive knowledge about the treatment and the outcome.
 For example, in the smartcard study, for Assumption \ref{a4} to hold, it must be the case that being assigned to smartcard payments has no direct effect on the outcome except through exposure to the intervention.
 If the outcome is time to payment (see Section \ref{sec:data} for details), being assigned to the smartcard payment system can only reduce payment delay through actual use of smartcard payments.
 This seems likely to hold, since the reduced payment times are directly facilitated by the technology that underlies the intervention.